hpdx/ZYMarkdownEditor/README.md

 __TextColor__

-In `ZYMarkdownParser.h`,there are many customed text colors.__If you want to customed some color but not all, you should call method `setColorWithAtomTheme` ,then set your text  colors__.
+In `ZYMarkdownParser.h`,there are many custom text colors.__If you want to custom some color but not all, you should call method `setColorWithAtomTheme` ,then set your text  colors__.

 like this :
 ``` objc